 - In a small pot bring the yellow split peas and water to a gentle boil.
 Keep an eye on the pot as yellow split peas produce lots of foam and can spill over.

 - Once boiling, partially cover and simmer on low heat for about 15 minutes.
 The yellow split peas are partially cooked at this stage and will continue to cook further once integrated into the stew.
 Remove from the heat, strain and set aside.

 - Saute the onions with oil in a large pot over medium heat for 15 minutes,

-- Add 1 1/2 cups of hot water, cover and cook for 45 minutes over low heat.
+- Add 1 1/2 cups of water, cover, and cook for 45 minutes over low heat.

 - While the meat is cooking, toss the potatoes with oil, salt, and turmeric and place single-layered on a baking sheet.

 - Place the potatoes in a 375°F oven and roast for about 30 minutes, or until golden and crispy.
 I prefer to use a convection oven to roast the potatoes to a golden perfection without having to flip the potatoes over.
 If not using convection, be sure to flip the potatoes once.

 - Check the stew to ensure the meat is fully cooked and tender while the majority of the yellow split peas are still holding their shape.

 - The stew should be slightly tart and dense with ingredients, but not too dry or runny with liquid.
 Adjust as needed.